juliajamileg/huskyci-site/docs/guides/integrating-with-sonar.md

 ### .gitlab-ci.yaml (Gitlab CI)

-If you are using Gitlab CI, we can use the `artifacts` configuration to let huskyCI generate the `sonarqube.json` file so that SonarQube can consume it:
+If you are using Gitlab CI, we can use the `artifacts` configuration to let HuskyCI generate the `sonarqube.json` file so that SonarQube can consume it:

 ```yml
 artifacts: